 After the identification of all the necessary parameters, the establishment of building energy information database is a fundamental step for the citywide building energy efficiency management.
 As one of effective attempts, Energy Information System (EIS), which can monitor and organize building energy consumption and other related data online, such as indoor environment, has been putting into broad use in the fields of large commercial buildings, university campuses, and even one single residential house (Granderson et al. 2011; Ueno et al. 2006).
-Time-series data from meters, sensors, and external data are commonly used to perform analyses such as load profiling and building level fault detection (Granderson et al. 2011).
-From the citywide and even national wide perspective, the establishment of a regional or national database is fundamental to provide the first-hand data for policy development.
-Some of the successful examples are the Commercial Buildings Energy Consumption Survey (CBECS) and Residential Energy Consumption Survey (RECS) which are taken every 4 years in the USA.
-These examples are based on the national surveys for thousands of buildings requiring huge labor force.
-Therefore, the mentioned databases contain only basic information, such as floor area, construction year, types of domestic appliances, the operation frequency, energy consumption amount, energy use expenditure (U.S Energy Information Administration 2016a, b).
-Another database called Building Performance Database (BPD) was also established in the USA as a publicly accessible database with anonymous and empirical data of the similar parameters, by integrating Energy Efficiency Program Administration Databases, CBECS, and RECS, etc. (U.S. Department of Energy 2017).
-In Europe, Energy Performance Certificate (EPC) is an influencing labeling scheme, which forms the database with hundreds of thousands of EPC records.
+Time-series data from meters, sensors, and external data are commonly used to perform analyses such as load profiling, and building level fault detection (Granderson et al. 2011).
+From the citywide and even national wide perspective, the establishment of a regional or national database is fundamental to provide the first hand data for policy development.
+Some of successful examples are the Commercial Buildings Energy Consumption Survey (CBECS) and Residential Energy Consumption Survey (RECS) which are taken every four years in U.S. These examples are based on the national surveys for thousands of buildings requiring huge labor force.
+Therefore the mentioned databases contain only basic information, such as floor area, construction year, types of domestic appliances, the operation frequency, energy consumption amount, energy use expenditure (U.S Energy Information Administration 2016; U.S Energy Information Administration 2016).
+Another database, called Building Performance Database(BPD) was also established in the U.S as a publicly-accessible database with anonymous and empirical data of the similar parameters, by integrating Energy Efficiency Program Administration Databases, CBECS and RECS, etc. (U.S. Department of Energy, 2017).
+In Europe, Energy Performance Certificate (EPC) is an influencing labelling scheme, which forms the database with hundreds of thousands of EPC records.
 The basic building performance and the calculated delivered energy demand are included in the database.
-However, data on actual user behavior and climate on the building site are not recorded (Hörner and Lichtmeß 2018).
+However, data on actural user behavior and cliamte on the building site are not recorded (Horner and Lichtme B, 2018).
 The EPC database increasingly provides for an overview of the energy standard in the European building stock and supports statistical analysis.
 Besides the national database, there are several regional ones.
-For example, in Belgium, there is the database for residential buildings in Liege and its neighborhood, including the information of building performance and energy use (Singh et al. 2013).
-The Chinese government has been also developing a national platform of commercial building energy consumption, which is monitoring the hourly real-time data of the commercial buildings in each province (Ministry of Housing and Urban-Rural Development of China 2008).
-The Ministry of Housing and Urban-Rural Development of China also set up the statistics reporting system to collect the energy consumption data of civil buildings.
-However, the data only covers the construction year, floor area, and annual total energy use, and the data for residential buildings are very few and not open to the public (Zhou et al. 2012).
-The authors' research group has conducted the large-scale investigations of residential energy use, building information and thermal performances, ownership and operation of building appliances, and indoor thermal comfort in 10 cities of five climate zones in China, and more than 6000 families have been investigated (Chen et al. 2008, 2010).
+For exmple, in Belgium, there is the database for residential buildings in Liege and its neighborhood, including the information of building performance and energy use (Singh et al. 2013).
+The Chinese government has been also developing a national platform of commercial building energy consumption, which is monitoring the hourly real time data of the commercial buildings in each province (Ministry of Housing and Urban-Rural Development of China 2008).
+The

+Ministry of Housing and Urban-Rural Development of China also set up the statistics reporting system to collect the energy consumption data of civil buildings.
+However the data only covers the construction year, floor area and annual total energy use, and the data for residential buildings are very few and not open to the public (Zhou. et al., 2012).
+The authors' research group has conducted the large scale investigations of residential energy use, building information and thermal performances, ownership and operation of building appliances, and indoor thermal comfort in 10 cities of five climate zones in China, and more than 6000 families have been investigated (Chen et al. 2010; Chen et al. 2008).
 However, most of the existing databases just cover the information of building thermal performance, energy use, while very few provide information on building description and appliances operation, together with the data on external environment in the society, which are important for the macro management.

-Building energy efficiency assessments based on the building energy information database
+1.2 building energy efficiency assessments based on the building energy information database